ImageMagick/Usage-Markdown/resize/index.md

 However for thumbnails of JPEG images, you can limit the size of the image read in from disk using the special option "`-define jpeg:size={size}`" setting.
 See [Reading JPEG Images](../formats/#jpg_read) for more details.
-As such this speed improvment is rarely needed for JPEG in thumbnail generation, though profile stripping is still very important.
+As such this speed improvement is rarely needed for JPEG in thumbnail generation, though profile stripping is still very important.

 For other image formats, such as TIFF, both profile stripping and speed improvement is still vitally important.
 As such it is still the recommended way to resize images for thumbnail creation.